 My soft sourdough discard rolls is probably one of my most popular recipes – and for good reason!
 They’re soft, easy to make, and use up a lot of sourdough discard.
+A few months ago, however, one of my readers asked if it was possible to turn my rolls into something a little sweeter: Sourdough Discard Cinnamon Rolls.

 I haven’t made cinnamon rolls in years, so I thought it would be a fun way to get back into making them.
 And now I’m grateful for the suggestion.

 This recipe (and the rolls themselves) is fairly large.
-It’s perfect if you want to make a lot of cinnamon rolls for friends and family.
+It’s perfect if you want to make a lot of sourdough discard cinnamon rolls for friends and family.
 But if you’re making rolls for a smaller crowd, you could cut the recipe in half and still have plenty of cinnamon rolls to share with guests.

 Sourdough Discard Cinnamon Rolls